ChorusOne/predictomatic/README.md

 example.
 See `src/config.rs` for documentation of the fields.

-For local testing where no reverse proxy to set the `X-Email` header is available, you can set `debug.unsafe_default_email` to an email address that will be used when no `X-Email` header is present.
-This feature is of course unsafe to use in production.
+For local testing where no reverse proxy to set the `X-Email` header is available, you can set `demo_server.unsafe_user_email` to an email address that will be used when no `X-Email` header is present.
+This feature is of course unsafe to use in production, and only available in debug builds.

 ## Development